n8n-io/n8n-docs/docs/courses/level-one/chapter-1.md

 Based on their function, n8n classifies nodes into four types:

-- **Core Nodes** provide general or "core" functions like scheduling workflows (for example, Schedule Trigger) or adding JavaScript functions (for example, Code Node).
-Refer to the [Core Nodes library](https://docs.n8n.io/integrations/builtin/core-nodes/) for more information.
 - **App** or **Action Nodes** add, remove, and edit data; request and send external data; and trigger events in other systems.
-[Refer to the Action nodes library](/integrations/builtin/app-nodes/).
+Refer to the [Action nodes library](/integrations/builtin/app-nodes/) for a full list of these nodes.
 - **Trigger Nodes** start a workflow and supply the initial data.
 Refer to the [Trigger nodes library](/integrations/builtin/trigger-nodes/) for a full list of trigger nodes.
+- **Core Nodes** can be core or app nodes.
+Whereas most nodes connect to a specific external service, core nodes provide functionality such as logic, scheduling, or generic API calls.
+Refer to the [Core Nodes library](https://docs.n8n.io/integrations/builtin/core-nodes/) for a full list of core nodes.
 - **Cluster Nodes** are node groups that work together to provide functionality in a workflow.
 Refer to [Cluster nodes](/integrations/builtin/cluster-nodes/) for more information.

 /// note | Learn more